Zwenexsys/myanbanks_currency_api/README.md

 This is a small abstract code from one of our projects.
 Basically, it scraps the websites, subtract the necessary values, convert to hash and return as JSON.
 **Warning** : As it's a scrapper, the results may vary as the layout of the website varies.
-Please open an issue if you notice it.
+Please open an issue if you have noticed it.

 It currently supports the following banks.
 * [AGD Bank][1]